 Part art museum and part restaurant, Collector's Cafe serves classic American cuisine worthy of a work of art.
 Fresh seafood and chops are the centerpieces on a diverse menu that includes lobster, yellow fin tuna, and filet medallions topped with lump crab meet and a creamy bernaise sauce.
 Creative dishes and daily specials allow patrons to try some artistic twists on traditional menus.
 Making use of fresh seafood and cuts of prime beef, Collector's makes it tough to choose just one dish from an extensive menu.
 Doubling as an art gallery, Collector's also offers a romantic atmosphere for those looking for a nice night out.

-Recommended for Romantic Dining because: A trip to the eclectic Collectors Cafe is like visiting a fine-dining restaurant and art gallery in one with a room and atmosphere to fit every occasion.
+Recommended for Romantic Dining because: Collectors Cafe is a fine-dining restaurant and art gallery in one with a room and atmosphere to fit every occasion.

 Terry's expert tip: Before or after dinner, take in the works of local artists in the coffee shop and art gallery.